How do you stay active in the workplace, in spite of a demanding work-life?

 For example, you could suggest the use of a bounce ball to sit on while at work, as this invariably promotes movement (because, who sits comfortably on a bounce ball for long periods?).
 If your office provides yoga breaks, why not take it?
 It certainly would be helpful to give you those needed movement breaks.

-Re-engineering the environment can also occur when you organize walking meetings, introduce workplace games and add on desks with movement interventions like treadmills, to mention a few.
+Re-engineering the environment can also occur when walking meetings are organized, workplace games are introduced, and desks with movement interventions such as folding treadmills, are added, to name a few examples.

 - Take Active Work Breaks